jorgecarleitao/public-contracts/docs/contribute.rst

 This project uses a `ticket system`_ for documenting issues.

-The system's idea is to keep track of the issues the project has, which are being address, and by whom.
+The system's idea is to keep track of the issues the project has and by whom they are being addressed.

-Adding tickets is thus a fundamental part of this project: any improvement starts by finding something that can be improved.
+We prefer using the ticket system to communicate about specific issues, and the mailing-list_ to broader topics such as new features.

-We prefer using the ticket system to communicate about specific issues, and the mailing-list_ to broader topics such as new features or changing the existing API.
+Given the size and time of the project, we prefer to use tickets for problems that require some time to be solved.

 Adding tickets
 ::::::::::::::